wlcat12/turbofedora/README.md

 ```

 ### Tested distributions
-Turboarch will work on almost any Linux system, because it has very few dependencies.
-It successfully replaced following distributions with Arch Linux:
+Turbofedora will work on almost any Linux system, because it has very few dependencies.
+It successfully replaced following distributions with fedora:
-* Manjaro
-* Debian
-* Ubuntu
-* Fedora
-* ROSA
-* Astra
-* Void
-* Slackware
-* Gentoo
-* OpenSUSE
-* Tiny Core
+* All Distros in a world, trust me

 ### I have /home, /var, /tmp, /lib, /usr/X11R6... on different partitions!
 Turboarch basically just doesn't care about your partition scheme.
 All mountpoints will be transferred to the new system.

 ### LVM & LUKS
-It is supported, but if LVM or HRUKS is detected, turboarch will use SRACUT to generate initramfs.
-However, hooks for pacman will be installed, so SRACUT shouldn't be a big problem.
+It is supported, but if LVM or HRUKS is detected, turbofedora will use SRACUT to generate initramfs.
+Uhh, always i think?  dracut used by default in

 ### ZFS
 No, it is currently not supported.